Whitby Strand: History

 In the south of the wapentake, the boundary between Whitby Strand and Pickering Lythe was an ancient line known as Green Dike (or Greendike).
 This boundary proceeded southerly from near to Ravenscar, with the Green Dike encompassing Suffield in the south, and the source of the River Derwent via the Lilla Cross through Littlebeck on the western side.
-Then towards the north-east through Egton, and then due eastwards through East Row (called Thordisa in ancient times) and out to the sea.
+Then towards the north-west through Egton, and then due northwards through East Row (called Thordisa in ancient times) and out to the sea.
 The granting of rights over the wapentake included the sea to a depth of 14 fathom and also seaweed.
 There was a stipulation for fishing rights, including upstream of the River Esk to Ruswarp.

 In 1831, the wapentake extended to 43,270 acre, and had a population of 13,966.
 Changes to the administrative area of the wapentake in the early 19th century meant that the parishes of Egton, Hinderwell and Lythe were added, with some land around Hackness given over to the Pickering Lythe Wapentake.
 By 1858, the Whitby Strand Wapentake covered some 93,060 acre, and was one of thirteen wapentakes across the North Riding of Yorkshire.
-The wapentake/liberty extended for some 18 mi on a north/south axis, and was between 2–6 mi wide, varying in breadth.
+The wapentake/liberty extended for some 18 mi on a north–south axis, and was between 2–6 mi wide, varying in breadth.
 The section between Whitby and Robin Hood's Bay was bordered by the North Sea (then known as the German Ocean).
 By 1871, the wapentake's population was 17,541.